Best Cyber Monday Fitness Equipment Deals See Deals

 How We Picked and Tested the Best Meal Delivery Services

-Our GGR expert testers actually tested every meal delivery service featured in this roundup.
+Like many of our best-of lists, our GGR expert testers actually tried out and tasted every meal delivery service featured in this roundup.
 Although some things like taste are subjective, each tester was tasked with rating over 10 categories on a 1-to-5-star rating using an in-depth testing methodology.
 Here is a sampling of testing categories and how scoring works:

 • Price per serving: Meals can range from $5 to $15 per meal.
 For a meal delivery company to earn low scores in the price category, the price per meal was over $14.
-For high scores in this category, the company averaged $8 per meal or less.
+For high scores of 4 or 5 out of 5 in this category, the company averaged $8 per meal or less.

-• Ordering flexibility: If a company scored low in this category, it means the website or app was hard to use, confusing, or difficult to cancel meal subscriptions.
+• Ordering: If a company scored low in this category, it means the website or app was hard to use, confusing, or difficult to cancel meal subscriptions.
 High scores in this category allow users to browse menu items, easily place orders, and skip shipments.

 • Variety: Low scores were given to meal services with menus lacking either variety or abundance of options.
 Companies with rotating menus or the ability to choose from a wide selection of menu items earned the highest scores in this category.

-• Meal plans and customization: Meal services lacking customization or a variety of meal plan options received low scores in this category.
-High scores were given to companies offering customization, at least four meal plans to choose from, and common allergens called out.
+• Meal plans and customization: Meal services lacking customization or a variety of meal plan options (that cater to dietary needs) received low scores in this category.
+High scores were given to companies offering customization, had at least four meal plans to choose from, and had common allergens called out.

 Benefits of Meal Delivery Services

-If you’re worried about whether or not the cost is worth what you get, you’re not alone.
-Even I scoffed at the overload of HelloFresh ads on social media as something reserved for the elite.
+If you’re worried about whether or not the cost of a meal delivery service is worth what you get, you’re not alone; even I’ve scoffed at the overload of HelloFresh and Factor ads on social media as something reserved for the elite.
 However, these services have plenty of benefits to make them worth the cost—and some may even save you money in the end.

 Meal Prep

-Whether you are trying to lose weight, go keto, or gain muscle, meal planning and prep is the most efficient way to meet these goals, but it’s also the most daunting for most people.
-Thus, having meal prep service with pre-made meals that require little to no grocery shopping can be a lifesaver.
+Whether you are trying to lose weight, go ketogenic, or gain muscle, meal planning and prep is the most efficient way to meet these goals, yet it’s also the most daunting for most people.
+Thus, having a meal prep service with pre-made meals that require little to no grocery shopping can be a lifesaver for some folks.

 Great for Busy Adults and Parents

-For parents with many children or just families with many members, having enough food to feed everyone delivered right to your door is an attractive way to keep the whole family nourished without the usual hassle.
+For busy parents with many children or just families with many members, having enough food to feed everyone delivered right to your door is an attractive way to keep the whole family nourished on weeknights without the usual hassle.

 Convenient for Special Diets